 Which version did you like the most?
 Can you sing the song now yourself?

-Download the printable to do copywork of “We Shall Overcome” below.
+Download the printable to do a 1-page copywork of “We Shall Overcome” below.

 Take your holiday studies down a rabbit trail and learn about Martin Luther King Jr. and the Civil Rights Movement, incorporate copy work, get hands-on with a project, and read some amazing books!